Domestic and family violence is one of the key drivers of homelessness.

-Although there is growing awareness of domestic and family violence, rates of abuse remain grossly high throughout society.
-As a result, women experiencing or at risk of experiencing violence are often forced to leave their home to seek safer accommodation.
+Although there is growing awareness of domestic and family violence, rates of abuse remain grossly high throughout society for women and for the LGBTQIA+ community.
+As a result, those experiencing or at risk of experiencing violence are often forced to leave their home to seek safer accommodation.

-Despite its prevalence, many women present to mainstream homelessness services that are unable to support their family violence issues or high-risk safety concerns.
-This often leads women to be bounced between two systems: homelessness and family violence, without getting an appropriate response from either.
+Despite its prevalence, many victim survivors present to mainstream homelessness services that are unable to support their family violence issues or high-risk safety concerns.
+This often leads them to being bounced between two systems: homelessness and family violence, without getting appropriate support from either.

-Intersecting with women’s economic insecurity is their increased risk of experiencing violence:
+Intersecting with women’s economic insecurity is their increased risk of experiencing sexual and domestic and family violence:

-- One in five women over the age of 15 has experienced sexual violence, and women are four times more likely to be the victims of violence than men – Our Watch.
+- One in five women over the age of 15 has experienced sexual violence (Our Watch)

-The ongoing threat to their safety forces many women (often with children) to make the incredibly difficult decision to leave their home and enter the homelessness system.
+The ongoing threat to their safety forces many of the people support (often with accompanying children) to make the incredibly difficult decision to leave their home and seek support through the homelessness system.

 Financial abuse

 Another factor that is often at play in family violence situations is financial abuse.
-Financial abuse – controlling spending, withholding or depriving a woman of finances – is an aspect of ‘coercive control’ and a form of family violence.
-Shockingly, conservative estimates suggest it occurs in half of all family violence situations.
+Financial abuse – controlling spending, withholding or depriving a person of finances – is an aspect of ‘coercive control’ and a form of family violence.
+Conservative estimates suggest it occurs in half of all family violence situations.

 Find out more at WIRE and download their information booklet.

-We know that when women separate from a violent partner, they are often forced to leave the family home.
+We know that when victim survivors separate from a violent partner, they are often forced to leave the family home.
 With this can come with the costs of relocating, severed employment (if they’re forced to relocate), and, in some cases, recovery from trauma that prevents them from returning to work.

-Time and time again, we see women who cannot afford private rental costs on an inadequate single income forced into poverty.
-This ongoing financial instability makes women highly vulnerable to future episodes of homelessness.
+Time and time again, we see women and gender diverse people who cannot afford private rental costs on an inadequate single income forced into poverty.
+This ongoing financial instability makes them highly vulnerable to future episodes of homelessness.

 Children

-We know that women are much more likely to be primary caregivers and sole parents, are therefore much more likely to present to homelessness services with children in their care.
+We know that women are much more likely to be primary caregivers and sole parents, and are therefore much more likely to present to homelessness services with children in their care.
+41% of women seeking homeless support are single mothers with accompanying children (AIHW).

-The threat of intervention from Child Protection for women experiencing homelessness also adds another layer and increases the invisibility of homeless women as they may couch service or stay with friends or family to avoid intervention.
+The threat of intervention from Child Protection for those experiencing homelessness also adds another layer and increases the invisibility of homeless women and gender diverse people as they may couch service or stay with friends or family to avoid intervention.

 Support services need to consider this reality to ensure that the needs of the whole family are being met, including: